 Isn’t she gorgeous!!!

 When I think of being calm in the kitchen, my mind immediately goes to chicken — roasting it and making homemade soup.
 While I love a good weeknight dinner that takes 30 minutes, my favorite thing to do is make recipes that take all day.
 That have layers and layers of flavor.
-Chopping vegetables, being creative (while drinking a glass of wine – I don’t drink very much these days, but having a little glass of wine while a cook is a favorite indulgence of mine) and relaxing in the kitchen while wonderful smells fill my kitchen makes me feel calm and happy 🙂
+Chopping vegetables, being creative (while drinking a glass of wine – I don’t drink very much these days, but having a little glass of wine while I cook is a favorite indulgence of mine) and relaxing in the kitchen makes me feel calm and happy 🙂